Everything you need to know about upgrading to Pimcore X

 Three reasons to upgrade your Pimcore system to version X

 If you're running Pimcore version 5, upgrading is a must.
-This edition is no longer maintained by the developers.
-Security updates to fix newly-discovered vulnerabilities are no longer being prepared for Pimcore editions 5 and 6.
-If you’re using this version of the software, you can upgrade to a paid LTS (Long Term Support) version.
+This edition is not supported anymore.
+Security updates to fix newly discovered vulnerabilities are no longer being prepared for Pimcore editions 5 and 6.
+If you’re using this version of the software, you can upgrade to a paid LTS (Long-Term Support) version.
 Note, however, that this requires a paid subscription.

 Below are the most important arguments in favour of upgrading to Pimcore X.

-If your system version uses outdated libraries and extensions, it could mean security vulnerabilities.
+If your system version uses outdated libraries and extensions, a simple error is just a tiny issue.
+It could mean security vulnerabilities.
 This is the case, for example, in the aforementioned version 5, for which updates were discontinued on 9.12.2019, and version 6, for which they were discontinued on 23.06.2021.

 2. By holding off on upgrading, you are increasing your technical debt.

-This can mean a situation where you take the seemingly cheaper option of not investing in upgrading your system, but in the long run, it actually requires you to spend more money.
-Removing the accumulated tech debt that permeates the entire application will be more expensive than countering it on an ongoing basis.
+This can mean a situation where you take the seemingly cheaper option of not investing in upgrading your system, but eventually, it actually requires you to spend much more money.
+Removing the accumulated tech debt that permeates the entire application will be pricier than countering it on an ongoing basis.
 You may find that the time spent on updating to the latest version could have been spent on an upgrade.

-From the perspective of the team employed in a company, programmers are usually more willing to apply to organisations implementing projects that they find attractively challenging.
+From the perspective of the team employed in a company, programmers are usually more willing to apply to organizations implementing projects that they find attractively challenging.
 They look more favourably on technological novelties than on legacy code.
 Lack of technical documentation for outdated software versions or upgrade paths is also an additional reason to upgrade.
+Working with not supported software is nothing but a pain for them.
+If you somehow manage to convince them to work with old Pimcore, it won't be cheap.

-The sooner you perform an upgrade, the lower the costs and the less work required to perform it.
+The sooner you perform a Pimcore upgrade, the lower the costs and the less work required to perform it.
 Otherwise, you have to deal with a decrease in software performance and an increased risk of errors.
+And developers quitting.

-3. If you decide to stay with the old version of the software, you are blocking new possibilities.
+3. If you decide to stay with the old version of the Pimcore, you are blocking new possibilities.

-You won't be able to take advantage of feature updates or brand-new developments from Pimcore, for instance because you’ll be unable to install new extensions.
-This means that even though you originally opted for a flexible and powerful solution, by sticking with an older version, you are locking yourself into a limited (and, as we've already mentioned, increasingly insecure) feature set.
+You won't be able to take advantage of feature updates or brand-new developments from Pimcore, for instance because you’ll be unable to install new features.
+This means that even though you originally opted for a flexible and powerful solution, by sticking with an older version, you are locking yourself into a limited (and, as we've already mentioned, increasingly insecure) default feature set.
+It's possible to manage it manually until some point... but what for?
+Again, of course, it will cost you more than an update.

 You already know why it's worth upgrading your Pimcore system.
 There are, of course, challenges involved.
 But you can prepare for them, manage them in advance and, as a result, avoid potential risks.